26 Best Movies to learn Japanese in 2026

 Shoplifters

 The movie is fascinating because it challenges the stereotypes that dominate Japanese society.
-For example, Japanese culture puts a lot of importance on a family’s name, blood, and image.
+For example, Japanese culture strongly emphasizes family name, lineage, and image.

-Watching the Shoplifters is a great way to see Japan from a different perspective.
+Watching the Shoplifters is a great way to see Japan differently.

 It’s easy to follow the speakers’ speech patterns and words, as their actions often follow their words.
 This movie can be helpful if you are preparing for the NAT test.